0xernesto/react-component-lib-example/README.md

 -   Name the PR according to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#specification) guidelines.
 -   All commits must be related to the PR name and commit messages must follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#specification) guidelines.
 -   To make the enforcement of these guidelines easier, husky, commitlint, commitizen, and GitHub Actions have been configured for this project.
+-   All PRs must be squashed and merged to keep a clean history on the main branch.

 **When making git commits, run the folowing command instead of `git commit`, and follow the instrucitons.**